macleginn/bivaltyp/content/languages/descriptions/Komi_Zyrian.md

 # {{ language_external }}
 Contributed by Ekaterina Sergeeva.

 Translations were elicited from two native speakers of Komi-Zyrian in Syktyvkar in 2013, using the Russian version of the questionnaire.
+Further details can be found in Sergeeva (2018).

+> Sergeeva, E. N. 2018.
+Markirovanie aktantov dvuxmestnyx predikatov v komi-zyryanskom literaturnom yazyke. pp. 339–353.

 ## How to cite
 > Sergeeva, Ekaterina.
 2025.
 Bivalent patterns in {{ language_external}}.